iobroker-community-adapters/ioBroker.ical/README.md

 [![Translation status](https://weblate.iobroker.net/widgets/adapters/-/ical/svg-badge.svg)](https://weblate.iobroker.net/engage/adapters/?utm_source=widget)
 [![Downloads](https://img.shields.io/npm/dm/iobroker.ical.svg)](https://www.npmjs.com/package/iobroker.ical)

-ioBroker.ical is an adapter for the ioBroker automation platform focusing on iCalendar files, widely used for storing and sharing calendar data.
-It allows users to read iCalendar files locally or from a specified URL and parse it.
+ioBroker.ical, based on iCal Adapter for [CCU.IO](https://github.com/hobbyquaker/ccu.io/tree/master/adapter/ical) from vader722, is an adapter for the ioBroker automation platform focusing on iCalendar files, widely used for storing and sharing calendar data.
+It allows users to read and parse iCalendar files locally or from a specified URL.

 With ioBroker.ical, you can perform various actions based on calendar events, such as triggering smart home devices, sending notifications, or executing specific scripts or routines.
-For example, you could create automation rules that turn on the lights when a specific event is about to start or send a reminder notification for an upcoming appointment.
+For example, you could create automation rules that turn on the lights when a particular event is about to start or send a reminder notification for an upcoming appointment.

 Sentry reporting, starting with js-controller 3.0, means that this adapter can use Sentry libraries to report exceptions and code errors to developers automatically.
 For more details and how to disable error reporting, see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry).